 And with the words came silence.
 It seemed to envelope the room upstairs in mist, to press down on the observers downstairs, to add daggers of ice to the evening air.
-The only sounds were footsteps, as both Peter and the doctor ran to either side of the bed and gently held the boy down by the shoulders.
+The only sounds were footsteps, as both William and the doctor ran to either side of the bed and gently held the boy down by the shoulders.
 Even on the monitors, the doctor was visibly shaking.

 “We pray for your mercy, Oh Lord,” Fr.
 Anthony’s voice rang loud and crisp through the cold, as he stood up, tightened his grip on his copy of the Roman Ritual, and made a slow Sign of the Cross, “In the Name of the Father, and of the Son, and of the Holy Ghost.”

 Everyone in the house watching the proceedings followed his example.
 The boy himself lay unmoving, eyes still focused on a point above him, mouth half open and exhaling mist.

 “We beg for your mercy, Oh Lord,” Fr.
 Anthony went on, eyes upon the boy, “We beg Your mercy for the soul of your servant Al, whose body has been inhabited by creatures of darkness, but whose soul has always been Yours.
 We beg for the intercession of Your Most Blessed Mother.”